Briggs47/azure-services/README.md

 # azure-services
-devops repo for infrastructure-as-a-code azure services.
+DevOps repo for infrastructure-as-a-code azure services.

 My name is Akinkunmi Akindolire, i'm a CloudOps and DevOps Evangelist.
 I started studying devops in the year 2017 and in the three aspect of devops which is Infrastructure-as-a-code, continous integration & continous delivery, Reliablility engineering.
 The aspect i began with was Infrastructure-as-a-code.